 The modified dual algorithm has been tested by solving the set of test integer programming problems, relatively difficult to solve by cutting plane method.
 The problems have been choosen from [2] and from [7].

 The following algorithms have been compared.

-LIP1 - a version of the method of integer forms developed by Haldi and Isaacson [3] known as LIP 1 KAL - a version of the method of integer forms developed by Kaliszewski [7] TO - the method of integer forms for ILP with bounded variables in the all-integer floating-point representation, with the basic dual simplex algorithm, and a source row selection that yields the largest decrease in the objective function TO-M - the method TO with two modifications: dual simplex algorithm is replaced by the modified dual algorithm described in section 3.1 and an additional source row selection (criterion 3 in [2] p.
+- LIP1 a version of the method of integer forms developed by Haldi and Isaacson [3] known as LIP 1 - TO the method of integer forms for ILP with bounded variables in the all-integer floating-point representation, with the basic dual simplex algorithm, and a source row selection that yields the largest decrease in the objective function - TO-M the method TO with two modifications: dual simplex algorithm is replaced by the modified dual algorithm described in section 3.1 and an additional source row selection (criterion 3 in [2] p.
 165) which breaks the ties in the source row selection in the algorithm TO